 The Promise of Adolescence, a recent report from the National Academies of Sciences, Engineering, and Medicine, examines the neurobiological and socio-behavioral science of adolescent development and identifies how these findings can be applied to four key sectors: health, education, justice, and child welfare.

-This webinar will explore recent scientific advances in our understanding of adolescent development as well as promising strategies for building the education system of the future.
-Two members of the expert committee that authored The Promise of Adolescence: Realizing Opportunity for All Youth, Nancy E. Hill (Harvard University) and Michelle Jackson (Stanford University), will discuss recent advances in our understanding of adolescence and opportunities for continued reform in the education system.
-Teachers, administrators, researchers, advocates, parents, and students are encouraged to register.
+This webinar explored recent scientific advances in our understanding of adolescent development as well as promising strategies for building the education system of the future.
+Two members of the expert committee that authored The Promise of Adolescence: Realizing Opportunity for All Youth, Nancy E. Hill (Harvard University) and Michelle Jackson (Stanford University), discussed recent advances in our understanding of adolescence and opportunities for continued reform in the education system.
 Contact Dara Shefska with questions.